Centrattic/conversation-continuation/README.md

 * tokenizer is super important here.
 I should have a token for the person who's speaking (either Riya or Friend) at start of each turn.
 Maybe I should finetune the tokenizer too?
 * i'm not planning to include time in the prompt right now - don't know if I have enough data to get good at this?
 * what is architecture for the PEFT?
 Probably LoRA, I want attention still or something, though tbh even just very generalized bigram learning would be interesting (but getting it to be so general requires more than 1 attention layer)
+* Adding special tokens actually appears to be a problem, since not seen tokens -- connectes with other rare tokens, so we get much more OOD outputs.
+So we will keep [RIYA] and [FRIEND] format, just not use special tokens (add them as new).
+Only good to add new if I am finetuning very long...
+Also, adding [RIYA] as special token but not [FRIEND] means model really only outputs [FRIEND] response (this is before much training btw) since [RIYA] token is now very rare and not been seen before -- interesting behavior, maybe useful for making the single-person simulator, but then doesn't actually use the [RIYA] responses...

 ex. training sample
 [RIYA] hey are we still going tonight?